-The new Nikon Z system created quite a bit of interest among many photographers.
-As a result, there seem to be many questions related to the new Nikon Z lenses that have been announced now and will be revealed in the future.
+The Nikon Z system created quite a bit of interest among many photographers.
+As a result, there are many questions related to the Nikon Z lenses that have been announced now and will be revealed in the future.
 Unfortunately, there are lots of misconceptions and misunderstandings that are getting spread by some people on the Internet, making it difficult to truly understand the capabilities and the potential of the system.
-In this article, I would like to explore the new Z mount lenses in detail and hopefully answer as many questions and concerns as possible.
+In this article, I would like to explore the Z mount lenses in detail and hopefully answer as many questions and concerns as possible.

 Table of Contents